ahmaazouzi/js_good_parts/README.md

 - Some of the points discussed in this chapter are rehashes (or elaborations) on the different function invocation patterns.
 Inheritence and function invocation patterns are interrelated.
 Some of those points discussed in that section will be repeated here.
 - Js has much richer (or rather confusing) set of inheritence patterns.
 Prototypical inheritence, meaning that an object can iherit directly from another object, is the default pattern.
 Javascript does also have a pseudoclassical pattern which is can be confusing.

-### Pseudoclassical inheritence:
+### Pseudo-classical inheritance:
-- The pseudoclassical inheritence pattern is related to the [constructor invocation pattern](#3-the-Constructor-Invocation-Pattern).
+- The pseudo-classical inheritance pattern is related to the [constructor invocation pattern](#3-the-Constructor-Invocation-Pattern).
-- Everytime a function object is created, it is a given a `prototype` property.
+- Every time a function object is created, it is a given a `prototype` property.
 The prorotype property's value is an object containing a `constructor` property.
 The value of this constructor is the function object itself.
 - The `prototype` object is "the place where inherited traits are to be deposited."
 - To create a class (or rather a pseudo-class), a constructor is defined as in:
 ```java